canvaspixels/courgette/README.md

 npm install courgette
 ```

-This will create a `uiTests` folder with the sample in it, a sample `courgette-conf.js` file and adds the `ct`, `postinstall`, and `install-firefoxdriver` scripts to your package.json.
+This will create a `uiTests` folder with the sample in it, a sample `courgette-conf.js` file, adds the `ct`, `postinstall`, and `install-firefoxdriver` scripts to your package.json, and adds snippets/Live templates to your IDE.

 Run the sample, type into your terminal: